zoekaputa/heat-quilt/README.md

 ### Progress:

 Heat Quilt began with construction of different forms of heat producing circuits.
-Various iterations and techniques used in this design can be referenced in the folder "Heat Producuing Cirucit Design Archive."
-The current form of design is .png in this folder.
+Various iterations and techniques used in this design can be referenced in the folder "heat-producuing-cirucit-design-archive".
+The inital design was the use an embriodery machine the create a pattern with conductive thread.
+However, due to the lack of heat produced by the conductive thread used, this design was ineffective.
+The next and current design involved manually wrapping conductive thread around yarn.
+This produced a more effective heating mechanism.
+The current form of design is noted in this folder.

-An arduino circuit supporting heating two sections on the quilt has been made, the design of this circuit can be referenced in the folder "Arduino Code and Cirucit" along with the Arduino code supporting it.
+An arduino circuit supporting heating two sections on the quilt has been made, the design of this circuit can be referenced in the folder "arduino-code-and-cirucit" along with the Arduino code supporting it.
 Note that the included sketch uses motors to represent the fabric "heating pads" created with conductive thread.
-Also note that any external 5V battery was used in this circuit, but the voltage of the battery used depends on the fabric "heating pads" created.
-As of now, this project is using an exteernal supply of 9V.
+Also note that an external 9V battery was used in this circuit, but the voltage of the battery used depends on the fabric "heating pads" created.
+As of now, this project is using an external supply of 9V (powered from a wall plug).

-The aesthetic design of this project can be referenced in the folder "Quilt Design Documentation".
+The aesthetic design of this project can be referenced in the folder "quilt-design-documentation".
 For a short video documentation of this project see thi youtube video: https://youtu.be/i5hmYlKIMhw.

 ### To Use:

-Recreate the heat producing circuit as in "Arduino Code and Cirucit" and run the code also in this folder.
+Recreate the heat producing circuit as in "arduino-codecand-cirucit" and run the code also in this folder.